 Our GARDENS & WILDLIFE section is largely made up of articles by different Round Hill residents

-Our HISTORY section contains articles by different contributers
+Our HISTORY section contains articles by different contributors

-The PLANNING section spreads all too easily.
-I have had an ongoing dilemma as to whether to archive most of the articles on planning or leave them visible e.g. for residents who may be new to the area or want to know the planning history of a large site such as Richmond House or Hollingdean Depot.
+The PLANNING section spreads all too easily, since campaigns (mainly of interest to those immediately affected) can go on for years.
+The dilemma is whether to archive articles on planning or leave them visible e.g. for residents who may be new to the area or want to know the planning history of a large site such as Richmond House or Hollingdean Depot.
 The Round Hill Society's constitution allows for a planning component: "To promote high standards of planning and architecture in or affecting the area of benefit."

 Keeping fun activities to the fore